Disgraced sports writer Jonah Keri sentenced to 21 months in jail for domestic abuse conviction

 Keri pleaded guilty last August to the charges, telling the court that he was sorry for his actions, but admitted his apologies were "meaningless" because "the cycle of violence continued."

-In a victim impact statement at a sentencing hearing last year, his wife described her marriage to Keri — just shy of one year — as a nightmare.
+In a victim impact statement at a sentencing hearing last year, his ex-wife described her marriage to Keri — just shy of one year — as a nightmare.

 "To this day, I feel compelled to avoid confrontation at any cost, no matter who it is with,” she said at the time.
 “Because of Mr. Keri’s actions, I lost myself.”